NVC Proposed Project Grants

 Proposals are now being evaluated for the 2013-2014 academic year in support of a broad range of NVC staff activities that expand student learning experiences at NVC, advance NVC’s Student Learning Outcomes and Institutional Learning Outcomes, and/or improve the physical campus at NVC or its Upper Valley Campus.

-Funding for approximately 50 grants ranging from $100-$500 each was made available for Round 1 to be awarded and then announced in January.
-Check back for information about the next funding cycle (tbd).
+Funding for grants ranging from $100-$1,000 each has been made available for Round 2 to be awarded and announced in May.

 Who is Eligible to Apply?

 ONLY current NVC faculty (full and part-time) and salaried NVC staff are eligible to apply.
 Staff and faculty may collaborate with students to apply for grant funds but only NVC salaried staff and faculty may be listed as lead team members on the grant application.